nitindhawan/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk scatterplot1](figure/scatterplot1.png)

 It seems like data is missing for few complete days.
+## Imputing Strategy
-Next we will replace those missing values by the mean steps of that interval.
-We have these already calculated in the **activityByInterval**.
+### We will replace the *missing values* by the *mean steps* of the corresponding interval.
+We have these already calculated in the *activityByInterval*.

+### Imputation Code
 Lets call the new data frame as filledActivity.